Xiong'an: History

-On 23 February 2017, General Secretary Xi Jinping made on-site inspection to Anxin County and Baiyang Lake, chairing a symposium, listening to reports and delivering an important speech on the planning and construction of Xiong'an New Area.
+On 23 February 2017, Xi made on-site inspection to Anxin County and Baiyang Lake, chairing a symposium, listening to reports and delivering an important speech on the planning and construction of Xiong'an New Area.

 On 1 April 2017, the Central Committee of the Chinese Communist Party and the State Council issued a notice, deciding to establish the Xiong'an New Area.
 In the announcement, Xiong'an New Area was positioned as a "millennium plan and a national event".
 Previously, the information was so confidential that local government didn't know it in advance.
-After announcing the establishment of Xiong'an New Area, Xi Jinping, when visiting Helsinki, Finland, gave important instructions to prevent real estate speculation.
+In the wake of the announcement, local property prices and shares of construction companies soared.
+To counter the chaotic property market, authorities froze purchases and closed real estate offices.
+Xi, during a visit to Helsinki, Finland, gave instructions to prevent real estate speculation.
 Secretary of the Shenzhen Municipal Party Committee and Mayor Xu Qin was also appointed as the Standing Party Committee of Hebei Province, and then the Deputy Secretary.
-He has more than 20 years of experience working in the National Development and Reform Commission and has been in charge of Shenzhen for 9 years.
 The same day, on 1 April 2017, the Provincial Government and the Hebei Provincial Party Committee decided to establish the Preparatory Work Committee and the Provisional Party Committee of the Xiong'an New Area.
 These were transitional institutions, under the authority of the Hebei Provincial Party Committee and the Provincial Government, responsible for organizing, leading, and coordinating the overall development and construction of Xiong'an New Area, performing the functions of organizing, coordinating, supervising political, economic, cultural, social, ecological activities in Xiong'an New Area.

 On 2 April, a meeting of leading cadres was held in Rongcheng County.
 At the meeting, it was agreed that in the next step, management and control should continue to be a top priority, especially on land issues.
 The government must do a good job of management and control, communicating and propagating at all levels, and managing the power grid.
 The needs of the people need to be addressed as much as possible, and on the basis of strengthening management and control, it is necessary to accelerate housing relocation, planning and construction.
 The provincial government has also decided to assign a party cadre committee to temporarily take over the cadre work.
 On 3 April, the Preparatory Work Committee and Provisional Party Committee of Xiong'an New Area began working in Rongcheng County, temporarily renting Ao Wei International Hotel as an office location.